twalker/content-edible/readme.md

 content-edible
 ==============

-A lightly sweetened api for contentEditable's execCommand.
+A lightly sweetened api for document.execCommand in contentEditables.

 ### Goals:

-- Expose a more discoverable api for contentEditable's [execCommand](https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla)
+- Expose a more discoverable [document.execCommand](https://developer.mozilla.org/en-US/docs/Rich-Text_Editing_in_Mozilla) api for use in contentEditables.
 - Basic functionality to be controlled by a DIY WYSIWYG toolbar
 - No dependencies
 - ~200 lines (5k-ish uncompressed)

 ### Why?

 There are many great wysiwyg editors out there, from the slim [bootstrap-wysiwyg](http://mindmup.github.io/bootstrap-wysiwyg/) to the full-featured [Aloha Editor](http://www.aloha-editor.org/).
 I found most either were not quite what I needed, or far more than I needed.
-I decided on a small module to make execCommand more memorable, and control it elsewhere.
+I decided on a small module to make commands more memorable, and control it elsewhere.
-`content-edible` calls native browser document.execCommands with flagrant disregard for implementation descrepencies between browsers.
+`content-edible` calls native browser `document.execCommand` commands with little concern for the descrepencies between browser implementations (Tested in current Firefox and Chrome).

 ## Install

 content-edible can be used with AMD, or as a `contentEdible` global.

-TODO:
+TODO: instructions once registered w/bower
-- register with bower/component

 ## Example